Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

 \subsection{NMSE versus the Receiver SNR}

-To evaluate the effect of noise on the estimation accuracy, we plot the \ac{nmse} as a function of the receiver \ac{snr} in Fig. \ref{img:NMSE_vs_SNR} and Fig. \ref{img:NMSE_vs_SNR_SV}, which follow the assumptions of QuaDRiGa model and SSC model in (\ref{eqn:h}), respectively.
+We plot the \ac{nmse} as a function of the \ac{snr} in Fig. \ref{img:NMSE_vs_SNR} and Fig. \ref{img:NMSE_vs_SNR_SV}, which follow the assumptions of QuaDRiGa model and SSC model in (\ref{eqn:h}), respectively.
 Note that, the \ac{fas}-\ac{omp} and \ac{fas}-\ac{ml} reconstructors have assumed the SSC model in (\ref{eqn:h}).
-Thus, the QuaDRiGa channel case with many clusters can be viewed as their model-mismatched case, and the SSC channel case with few clusters can be viewed as their model-matched case.
-Particularly, due to the lack of obvious regularity for QuaDRiGa channels, the exponential kernel ${\bm \Sigma}_{\rm exp}$ is selected as the input of S-BAR in the QuaDRiGa case.
+Due to the lack of obvious regularity for QuaDRiGa channels, the exponential kernel ${\bm \Sigma}_{\rm exp}$ is selected as the input of S-BAR in the QuaDRiGa case.
 Due to the periodic patterns of SSC channels in the spatial domain, the Bessel kernel ${\bm \Sigma}_{\rm bes}$ is selected as the input of S-BAR in the SSC case \cite{wong2021fluid,wong2020fluid}.
-To show the performance of S-BAR in the ideal case, the pre-trained covariance kernel ${\bm \Sigma}_{\rm cov}$ is also considered as the input of S-BAR in both cases.
+To show the performance of S-BAR in the ideal case, the pre-trained covariance kernel ${\bm \Sigma}_{\rm cov}$ is considered in both cases.
 From these two figures, we have the following observations.